Learning Quadruped Locomotion Policies using Logical Rules: RM-based Locomotion Learning

-In RL, environments are modeled as an MDP in the form of $M = (S, A, T, R, \gamma)$. $S$ refers to the state space, which in our domain contains 35 dimensions of robot features including motor angles (12D), velocities (12D), roll and pitch angles of the base (2D), relative position and displacement of the body (4D), body height (1D), and feet height (4D). $A$ is the set of actions the agent can take, which we consider as a 12-dimensional vector of target joint angles.
-This consists of three joints per leg, each of which has a different range of motion. $T: S \times A \times S \rightarrow [0,1]$ is the transition function which outputs the probability of reaching state $s'$ given state $s$ and action $a$. $T$ is unknown to our quadruped agent, as we assume no knowledge of a dynamics model. $R: S \times A \times S \rightarrow \mathbb{R}$ is the reward received by taking action $a$ from state $s$ and ending up in state $s'$.
-We use the quadruped walking reward function defined below:
+RL algorithms expect environments to be modeled as an MDP of form $M = (S, A, T, R, \gamma)$. $S$ refers to the state space, $A$ is the set of actions the agent can take, $T: S \times A \times S \rightarrow [0,1]$ is the transition function which outputs the probability of reaching state $s'$ given state $s$ and action $a$, $R: S \times A \times S \rightarrow \mathbb{R}$ is the reward received by taking action $a$ from state $s$ and ending up in state $s'$, and $\gamma$ is the discount factor which determines how valuable future reward should be considered in comparison to immediate reward.

-where $E(s) = w_{e} \| \tau \cdot v \|$. $\Delta x$ refers to the change in base position over the past time step in the $x$-direction. $E(s)$ is a measure of energy usage, where $\tau$ is a vector of motor torque's per joint, and $v$ is a vector of joint velocities. $w_e$ is a constant which we set to 0.001 in experiments.
-Encouraging locomotion while adding an energy penalty is a commonly used reward function for RL-based quadruped locomotion~\cite{tan2018sim,lee2020learning,fu2021minimizing}. ~$\gamma$ is the discount factor, which determines how valuable future reward should be considered in comparison to immediate reward.

-The goal in RL is to find a policy $\pi: S \rightarrow A$ that selects actions that maximizes expected future discounted reward, given a state.
-Importantly, the RL agent does not have any knowledge about the transition or reward functions, and thus can only learn through trial and error experiences in the environment.
-Policy optimization and dynamic programming are two types of commonly used approaches for RL~\cite{sutton2018reinforcement}.
+The goal in RL is to find a policy $\pi: S \rightarrow A$ which selects actions that maximizes expected future discounted reward, given a state.
+Importantly, the agent does not have knowledge of transition or reward functions, and can only learn through trial and error experiences in the environment.